 - Proofread your migrated assessments for formatting and any missing apps or images/media before copying them to other courses (or sharing them with other users) and publishing.

 - Work ahead to migrate other quizzes ahead of the enforcement deadline.
 (TBD)

 - Include information for returning students about New Quizzes in your course syllabus or orientation module.

-Currently this feature is available in Canvas Beta and will be added to Production by mid-2022.
+Currently this feature is available in Canvas Beta and will be added to Production at a later date.
 Instructors will have the ability to migrate their Question Banks (Classic Quizzes) to Item Banks (New Quizzes) through the course import process.
 Until then, questions can be imported manually into an Item Bank by exporting Canvas quizzes: